nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 > :bulb: Remember to specify the file extension.
 For example, `script.txt` and not `script`.

-> :bulb: Ensure the script file has been placed in the current workspace's folder.
-For example, from the folder containing AniChan, there will be a `data` folder, in here, if the current workspace is `Default`, place the script file in the `Default` folder as shown in the diagram below.
+> :bulb: Ensure the script file is in the current workspace's folder.
+For example, if the current workspace is "Default", then from the folder containing `AniChan.jar`, place the script file in the subfolder named "Default" of the "data" folder (i.e. `data/Default/script.txt`) as shown in the diagram below.
 <br/><br/>![Estimate Folder Structure Diagram](images/Estimate-Folder-Structure-Diagram.png)

 <br/>